Skip to content

 Wildfire Prevention

-For more than 75 years, Smokey Bear has protected our forests and promoted wildfire prevention.
-His powerful message, “Only you can prevent wildfires,” is at the heart of America’s longest-running PSA campaign.
+For more than 80 years, Smokey Bear has taught us about our role in preventing unwanted, human-caused wildfires and protecting our nation’s beautiful wildlands.
+His powerful message, “Only you can prevent wildfires” is at the heart of America’s longest-running PSA campaign.

 Smokey’s message remains relevant today, as nearly nine out of ten wildfires nationwide are caused by humans and can be prevented.
-Additionally, during these unprecedented times, spending time outdoors has never felt more valuable.
-Whether we’re passing the time in public lands or in our own backyards, we all have a role to play in keeping our safe places safe by acting responsibly and doing our part to help prevent wildfires.
+Whether we’re passing the time in public lands or in our own backyards, we all have a role to play in protecting our safe places by acting responsibly and doing our part to help prevent wildfires.

 For more information on wildfire prevention, visit SmokeyBear.com.